Chickasaw National Wildlife Refuge

-Chickasaw National Wildlife Refuge is a 25006 acre National Wildlife Refuge located along the Mississippi River in the northwestern part of Lauderdale County in West Tennessee.
+Chickasaw National Wildlife Refuge is a 25006 acre National Wildlife Refuge located along the Mississippi River in West Tennessee.
+The vast majority of the refuge is located in the northwestern part of Lauderdale County with small portions extending into southern Dyer County.
 The area is noted for a diversity of wildlife, notably white-tailed deer, wild turkey, beaver, and waterfowl.
 Established in 1985, it occupies land that was once owned by the Anderson Tully Inc of Memphis, Tennessee.